oyve/oyve/README.md

 #### So how did it all start?

 Well, you see that book above?
 The Javascript one.
-I can't remember the year I got it, but it was sometime after '94 when I started with HTML + JavaScript on my dads computer, a Victor i486 33Mhz with had a 28.8 bps dial-up connection.
+I can't remember the year I got it, but it was sometime after '94 when I started learning HTML + JavaScript on my dads computer, a Victor i486 33Mhz with a 28.8 bps dial-up connection that was shared with our house phone line.

 Little did I know, at that time, I would have a career in software and build large applications several years later.
 For most part it was teenage fun and a big (very big) rabbit hole to explore (I don't think I've seen the end of it yet...).